campenr/mothur-py/README.md

 that depending on the mothur command and the parameter you are changing, you may be overwriting your output files as you go.
 This is the reason for saving each output to a different folder in the above example.

-You can instantiate a `Mothur` instance with predefined current file and directory dictionaries:
+You can also instantiate a `Mothur` instance with predefined current file and directory dictionaries:

     m = Mothur(current_files=my_predefined_files_dict, current_dirs=my_predefined_files_dict)

-You can also modify the contents of these dictionaries in between mothur commands.
-For example in the previous example where we classified at different cutoffs, we could have instead controlled the input and output directories as such:
+You can modify the contents of these dictionaries in between mothur commands.
+In the previous example where we classified at different cutoffs, we could have instead controlled the input and output directories as such:

     for cutoff in [70, 80, 90]: